 Early in the 90s Mr. Reiss emerged as the number 1 expert doing QDRO's (See testimonials in this website).
-He no longer offers drafter services except for clients that retain him in significant other ways because most divisions have problems because required valuations were not done while the parties were married and he will not encourage problem divisions.
+He no longer offers drafter services except for clients that retain him in significant other ways because most divisions have problems because required valuations were not done while the parties were married and he will not encourage problematic divisions.

+These days he is kept busy testifying why previous QDROs do not comply with the Final Judgment and these errors are serious enough to warrant litigation and he seldom fails in court.
 Instead he offers QDRO review services because so many divisions are problematic.
-Oftentimes valuations issues were bifurcated left for another day and are at the heart of a 50% marital division.
+Oftentimes, valuation issues were bifurcated and left for another day (see Warning on right) and are at the heart of a 50% marital division.
 What makes matters so much worse are the following:

 3. Prior elections were not factored in which may represent marital or non-marital property but go to the other spouse, because they could have or should have been valued before divided.
 Whether it can be done post-judgment depends on a variety of factors, including the specific language the court or parties used in the division.
 Other matters, like failure to tax-affect, is fatal unless it was specifically reserved in the Final Judgment.

 All retirement benefit plans and many deferred compensation plans contain a non-assignment clause.
 Its purposes is to protect the benefits earned from attachment by creditors.
 A court awarding a spouse a percentage of these benefits has to deal with this non-assignment clause.
 They often overcome this problem by dividing the benefits with a QDRO or a QDRO-like order.
 The QDRO or QDRO-like mechanism used to divide the perk is based on federal or state laws that allow a family law court to award the benefit through an assignment.
 The state or federal law authorizing exceptions to the non-assignment clause limits them to spouses involved in matrimonial litigation.
-These enabling statute were first created in TEFRA, 29 USC 1056(d)(3).
+These enabling statute were first created in the Retirement Equity Act of 1984, 29 USC 1056(d)(3).